 Palliative Care for Hospitalists and Intensivists (PCFHI)

-This intensive two-and-one-half-day course fills a significant gap for hospital-based specialists who seek training in palliative care, and provides these clinicians with the information and skills needed to offer high quality palliative care to inpatients with life-threatening illnesses.
-Hospitalists and intensivists will acquire a toolbox of key competencies required to deal with challenging end-of-life situations in the hospital.
-This course will utilize interactive learning formats, such as intensive communication exercises, case-based discussions, Q&A, and role modeling.
+This intensive 2-1/2 -day course fills a significant gap for hospital-based specialists who seek training in palliative care, and provides these clinicians with the knowledge and skills needed to offer high quality, primary palliative care to inpatients with life-threatening illnesses.
+Hospitalists and intensivists will acquire a toolbox of key competencies required to deal with challenging communications, ethical, pain and symptom management issues in the hospital.
+This course will utilize interactive learning formats, such as communication exercises, small-group breakout sessions, and role modeling.

 Upon completion of this activity, participants will be able to:

-- Assess and manage the physical, psychological, social, and spiritual/existential causes of distress for hospitalized patients with life-threatening or serious illnesses and for their families.
+- Assess and address the psychological, social and existential causes of distress in seriously ill hospitalized patients and their families.

 Who Should Attend?